paypal/paypal-checkout-components/docs/mark.md

 4. If the selected radio field is not PayPal, launch the appropriate alternative checkout flow

-#### Opening PayPal Checkout when the customer clicks on the radio field
+### Opening PayPal Checkout on click of the radio field

 You may want a mark integration where the user is directed to PayPal when they click on the radio button for PayPal.